 |Silver (Child)Entry to the park and access to all Kid & Family rides||₹ 530|

 |Fast Track + Silver (Adult)Privilege entry to park & no ride queue.
 Access to all Adult & Family rides||₹ 1170|

 |Fast Track + Silver (Child)Privilege entry to park & no ride queue.
 Access to all Kid & Family rides||₹ 900|

 |Combine (Adult)Entry to EsselWorld + the Water Kingdom on the same day of the visit||₹ 1405|

 |Combine (Child)Entry to EsselWorld + Water Kingdom on the same day of visit||₹ 945|

 |Annual Pass – Passport NextEntry to either of the parks three times a year||₹ 1640|

 A picnic doesn’t always mean resorts, beaches, and food.
 Most Mumbaikars will agree that a day well spent on shopping is nothing less than a picnic.Fashion Street and Colaba Causeway are the dream shopping hubs.
 From Ethnic to western, you can calm your shopping nerves here.

-Everything ranging from clothes to bags to shoes to accessories can be found here, that too moderately priced (of course you need to have good bargaining skills too).
+Everything ranging from clothes to bags to shoes to accessories can be found here, that too moderately priced (of course, you need to have good bargaining skills too).

-These places are in Mumbai, but if you can afford to travel outside Mumbai for more adventure, you can always head to Lavasa, Matheran, Lonavala, Karjat.
+These places are in Mumbai, but if you can afford to travel outside Mumbai for more adventure, you can always head to Lavasa, Matheran, Lonavala, and Karjat.
 Well, the list is endless.